UPDATE: AS OF MARCH 2021, THIS SCHEME HAS BEEN SCRAPPED

 This includes different measures for upgrading the energy-efficiency of a property, such as installing low-carbon heating to reduce the amount of carbon dioxide produced.
 These measures could save you up to £600 a year on energy bills.

 While there are a number of ways to save money on utility bills, this directly assists the fight for a greener planet.
+Amidst plenty of energy saving tips for homeowners, this aims to help people make steps in the right direction.

 How Much Can You Get?